- What will the baby look like?

 - Include stretching and relaxation exercises

 Staying active is important — and so is eating healthy foods.
-Each day, eat several servings of whole grains, fruits, vegetables, and calcium-rich foods, such as milk, yogurt, and cheese.
+Each day, eat several servings of whole grains, fruits, vegetables, protein, and calcium-rich foods, such as milk, yogurt, and cheese.
 Cut down on fatty foods, sugar, and salt.
-The pregnancy and breastfeeding food guide at: http://www.choosemyplate.gov/pregnancy-breastfeeding.html The Daily Food Plan for Moms can help you select healthy meals options.
+See the pregnancy and breastfeeding food guide at https://www.choosemyplate.gov/moms-pregnancy-breastfeeding.
+The Daily Food Plan for Moms can help you select healthy meals options.
 Some women find that eating more small meals throughout the day is more comfortable than trying to eat 3 regular-sized meals a day.